-Some of these items on the list, like booze, coffee, pets, smart phones and portable computers aren’t really high on my list of must-haves.
-But I do need high-speed Internet access, TV and, to some extent, movies.
+Some of these items on the list, like booze, coffee, pets, smart phones and portable computers aren’t really high on my list of must-haves, but I do need high-speed Internet access, TV and, to some extent, movies.

 What Can’t You Live Without?

 But there are things I can’t live without that didn’t make the list.
 I enjoy eating out.
-In order to justify eating out once a week when times are tough, though, my husband and I switched from going to dinner to meeting up for lunch.
+In order to justify eating out once a week when times are tough, though, my friends and I switched from going to dinner to meeting up for lunch.
 Lunch costs much less, and I still get to eat out, which I love to do.
 I also love books, and continued to buy them through the recession (although I’m trying to convince myself to buy an e-reader to reduce the clutter).

 As a society, and as individuals, we have come to view certain things as necessities.
 Most people take for granted that a television is required as part of life.
 Most of us even think of cell phones as necessities.
 Items that were considered luxuries a decade ago are now thought of as needs — things that can’t be lived without.
 But when push comes to shove, we could probably survive without many of these things.
 Other than the Internet, which is my source of income, nearly everything I consider necessary for my sanity is actually a want.